 Don't let arthritis pain keep you from staying physically active.
 The less you move your joints, the less likely they'll maintain their full range of motion.
 Over time, the surrounding muscles can shorten, making it that much harder to keep moving.
 That can lead to a host of other problems, including weight gain, difficulty walking, and poor balance.
-A regular stretching routine can help you avoid this vicious cycle.
+A regular stretching routine to help arthritis can help you avoid this vicious cycle.

 If you have arthritis, it's best to talk to your doctor before starting any exercise routine, including a stretching routine.
 Once you get the okay, try these tips to help you get started: